-Lawrence A. Collett, 71, has been a director since 1983.
-He is Chairman of the Board of the Company, a position he has held since 1992.
-Mr. Collett retired as CEO of the Company in 2008, having served in that capacity since 1990.
+Lawrence A. Collett, 73, has been a director since 1983.
+He currently serves as Lead Director of the Board, a position he was appointed to on April 20, 2015.
+He previously served as Chairman of the Board from 1992 until his appointment as Lead Director.
+Mr. Collett retired as Chief Executive Officer (CEO) of the Company in 2008, having served in that capacity since 1990.
 He began his career with the Company in 1963 and served as Executive Vice President from 1974 to 1983 and President from 1983 to 1990.
 He holds numerous positions with civic, charitable, and church-related institutions.